marckohlbrugge/eatmore/README.md

 ## Want to join a community of makers?

-Eat More is built in public on [WIP](https://wip.chat).
+Eat More was built in public in 1 day on [WIP](https://wip.chat).
 We are a community of makers motivating each other to ship.
-[Join us.](https://wip.chat).
+[Join us](https://wip.chat).

 ## LICENSE